3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

 Fair value hierarchy

-All financial instruments for which fair value is recognised or disclosed are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole;
+All financial instruments for which fair value is recognized or disclosed are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole;

 Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities.